nexmo-community/vonage-workshop/content/Voice/answer-call/_index.md

 Use the [NCCO reference documentation](https://developer.nexmo.com/voice/voice-api/ncco-reference) to try some alternative content for your Answer URL.

 For more ideas, there's a set of [NCCO Examples on GitHub](https://github.com/nexmo-community/ncco-examples) that might help you along the way.

+## Alternative Languages

+See the [Receive an Inbound Call example](https://developer.nexmo.com/voice/voice-api/code-snippets/receive-an-inbound-call) on VDP.
+Click through to view the full source on GitHub.